perey/pegl/README.rst

 Roadmap
 =======

-Pegl is presently in a pre-release state.
-It wraps the complete EGL API and all intended extensions, but it is very much untested.
+The current Pegl version is 0.1a1+1.4.
+As an alpha version, care should be taken before making use of the library; it wraps the complete EGL API and all intended extensions, but it is very much untested.

 Pegl version numbers are in this format: